-- Module metrics are automatically placed on the correct device when properly defined inside a LightningModule.
-This means that your data will always be placed on the same device as your metrics. - Native support for logging metrics in Lightning using self.log inside your LightningModule. - The .reset() method of the metric will automatically be called at the end of an epoch.
+- Modular metrics are automatically placed on the correct device when properly defined inside a LightningModule.
+This means that your data will always be placed on the same device as your metrics.
+No need to call .to(device) anymore! - Native support for logging metrics in Lightning using self.log inside your LightningModule. - The .reset() method of the metric will automatically be called at the end of an epoch.